 to strengthen cooperation at cross-border, transnational and interregional

 fields of urban, rural and coastal development, and foster the development

-of economic relations and networking between small and medium-sized enterprises
+of economic relations and networking between small and medium-sized

 the total allocated resources.
 Measures under the Territorial Cooperation

 can receive co-financing of up to 75% of public expenditure.